artscoop/django-approval/DOCUMENTATION.md

 - `auto_approve_staff`: automatically approve changes if the instance author is staff.
 See `get_authors`.
 Default is `True`
 - `auto_approve_new`: automatically approve changes for new instances.
 Default is `False`.
 - `auto_approve_by_request`: if the instance gets a `request` attribute, use it to determine the author of the content.
 Default is `True`.
+- `delete_on_approval`: if `True`, when an instance is approved, remove the approval info attached to the object.
+Not recommended, `False` by default.

 The `Sandbox` model must at least implement `_get_authors(self)`, that is used to know who are the authors of your instance (since automatic validation can be bypassed if the author is staff, for example).